unlocomqx/addons-docs/docs/src/productdesigner/14-pricing-plugin.md

 # Custom pricing

-You can add a custom pricing plugin if needed, by creating a plugin file in the module `plugins/pricing` directory.
+You can add a custom pricing plugin if needed, by creating a plugin file in the `plugins/pricing` directory.

 Here's the folder path

 ```
-[PrestaShop root]/modules/productdesigner/plugins/pricing
+[PrestaShop root]/designer/plugins/pricing
 ```

-You can find a sample file in `plugins/pricing/CustomPricing.php` that you can use as a template.
+You can find a sample file in `/designer/plugins/pricing/CustomPricing.php` that you can use as a template.

 ::: warning
 Do not modify the sample file directly, as it will be overwritten when you update the module.